 By incorporating the video streaming feature, your users will be able to record live videos or to save and download video content to watch/rewatch it later.

-The development cost for each of these features varies based on the number of hours needed to implement it, the coding language, the seniority level of the developer, if the feature is developed from scratch or integrated with an already existing platform, and if the code written is reusable or not.
+The app development pricing for each of these features varies based on the number of hours needed to implement it, the coding language, the seniority level of the developer.
+Other factors that influence the cost to build an app are: if the feature is developed from scratch or integrated with an already existing platform, and if the code written is reusable or not.

-Now that you’ve decided upon your main features, you should see how you can differentiate yourself from your competitors.
-A smart strategy is to integrate one of the cutting edge technologies and create a unique selling proposition based on that.
+Now that you’ve decided upon your main app features, you should see how you can differentiate yourself from your competitors.
+A smart strategy is to integrate one of the cutting-edge technologies, and create a unique selling proposition based on that.

 You can choose from the following, based on the purpose of your app: